 #1 Fraud Detection

-Anomaly detection can be used to detect unusual patterns in transactions that may result in fraud or financial loss.
+AI-powered anomaly detection can be used to detect unusual patterns in transactions that may result in fraud or financial loss.
 For instance, a credit card company can use an anomaly detection system to review transactions made by a credit card holder using their card in some other country.

 Read More: Fraud Detection System Development: A Comprehensive Guide